MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/overriding-authority.md

 # Overriding authority

-In many scenarios, such as [client credential flow in multi-tenant apps](../advanced/client-credential-multi-tenant.md), it is useful to specify the Azure AD tenant in the request builder instead of the application builder. `WithTenantId` is the recommended API to use in this scenario, which accepts the tenant ID string. `WithTenantIdFromAuthority` is another similar method that is available in MSAL 4.46.0+.
+In many scenarios, such as [client credential flow in multi-tenant apps](../advanced/client-credential-multi-tenant.md), it is useful to specify the Microsoft Entra tenant in the request builder instead of the application builder. `WithTenantId` is the recommended API to use in this scenario, which accepts the tenant ID string. `WithTenantIdFromAuthority` is another similar method that is available in MSAL 4.46.0+.
 You can also use `WithAuthority`, however, the authority in the application and the request builders must always be for the same cloud, i.e. the host of the authority URL must not be different.

 ```csharp
 var app =  ConfidentialClientApplicationBuilder